 Check out the information on class structures and faculty to get a feel for the academic life at Baptist Health System School of Health Professions.

 Baptist Health System School of Health Professions, with 12 students for every instructional faculty member, has more professors per student than the national average, which is 15 students for every one instructor.
 This student to faculty ratio is one of the standard metrics used to gauge the number of teaching resources a school provides for its students, and therefore, the individualized attention or quality of instruction the student might receive.

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Baptist Health System School of Health Professions as primarily performing research or public service.

 |Without Faculty Status||-||-||-||-|

-Baptist Health System School of Health Professions' utilization of full-time teaching staff ranks among the highest in the nation, with 100.0% of instructors employed full time.
+Baptist Health System School of Health Professions has more full-time teachers than the average school, with 65.0% of instructors teaching full time.